List Of Festivals Celebrated In The Month Of March

 After months of cold winters, we all wait for the spring season, when the weather starts getting warm.
 March is the time for Indian winter’s transitions into the summer season.
-The main festival celebrated in March is Holi, a celebration of the vibrancy of spring, youth, fertility, playfulness and vigor, a month to get soaked in the colors of Holi and have fun.
+The main festival celebrated in March is Holi, a celebration of the vibrancy of spring, youth, fertility, playfulness, and vigor.
+March is a month to get soaked in the colors of Holi and have fun.
 The major festivals celebrated in the month of March are.

 International Yoga Festival

 International Yoga Festival is growing each year with more and more people from countries all over the world embracing yoga.
 In 2019 we had nearly 2000 participants from almost 100 countries.
-Come and join for a rare opportunity to learn and experience first hand from India’s leading spiritual leaders and take your Yoga practise further with some of the world’s most renowned teachers.
+Come and join for a rare opportunity to learn and experience firsthand from India’s leading spiritual leaders and take your Yoga practice further with some of the world’s most renowned teachers.

 Where: Rishikesh, Uttarakhand

 What is Special: It is a festival of uniting yogis of every culture, color, and creed together in a one-world yogic family, expanding global consciousness, and bringing healing to the planet, one person at a time.